Oscillator Yb: 1030 nm Industry Grade Femtosecond

 This is not a usual laser.
 This is the superhero of laser oscillators.
 It has special superpowers that make it stand out from the crowd.
 Super-short yet ultra-fast.
 Small in size but very stable and robust.
 The earth may tremble but the laser will operate as usual.
 Same power, same pulse, and no degradation over many years.
 Meet Fluence Oscillator – the first SESAM-free and truly-all-fiber 1030 nm ultrafast laser.

 This oscillator was specifically developed to be the rock-solid heart of the Fluence Jasper amplified system.
 It is built upon the Fluence truly-all-fiber technology, with no degradable components inside and no SESAM.
-The oscillator is equipped with a special self-starting solution ensuring the laser mode-locks every time.
-This feature together with the low size and power consumption makes the Fluence Oscillator perfect for OEM applications.
+The oscillator is equipped with a special self-starting solution ensuring the laser mode locks every time.
+This feature together with the small size and low power consumption make the Fluence Oscillator perfect for OEM applications.

 |Type of output||FC/APC|